talkable/talkable-docs/source/campaigns/views/friend_rewards_paid.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: It`s good to give thanks to a friend.
+   :description: It`s good to give thanks to a Friend.
 Send a reward via email, and remind them about it later on.

 .. _friend_rewards_paid: